neildeo05/aigraph/README.md

-# igraph representation of AIG, as well as MCTS for AIG optimization
+# AIG representations in python